fzero/fzero.ca/README.markdown

-But probably the most interesting "feature" is that this blog originally ran on [Wordpress](http://wordpress.org) on the same domain, so this hopefully will help other people thinking about migrating.
+But probably the most interesting "feature" is that this blog originally ran on [Wordpress](http://wordpress.org) on the same domain, so this hopefully will help other people who are thinking about migrating.
 The presence of the original `wp-content/uploads` folder inside `/source` ensures all content uploaded on Wordpress will still be present for the migrated posts.

-The most important thing to understand is that *everything* that exists under `/source` will be re-created (and converted from Markdown, if necessary) in the same place on `/public`, and the *only* thing that's published to your server is `/public`.
+The most important thing to understand is that *everything* under `/source` will be re-created (and converted from Markdown, if necessary) in the same place on `/public`, and the *only* thing that's published to your server is `/public`.
 This is true for things like `.htaccess` too, so that's where you'll put everything.